How to Plan a Trip to Tibet?

 Where to Go?

 As a big highlight of Tibet tours, Everest Base Camp attracts 60% of the travelers during their Tibet trip.
 The best time to visit Mt.
 Everest is from late April to May and late September to October.
 Another 20% of travelers would visit Mt.Kailash.
 The best time to have an Mt.
-Kailash pilgrim trekking tour is between September and October when the weather is moderate and the scenery is the best of the year.
-It’s better to avoid the monsoon season from late June to August.
+Kailash pilgrim trekking tour is between July and September when the weather is moderate and the scenery is the best of the year.
 Only 20% of the travelers would only pay a visit to Lhasa and surrounding areas.

 How Long to Stay in Tibet?